-- 5.1 The Governors and staff at this school recognise that children with special needs and who are disabled are particularly vulnerable to all types of abuse. - 5.2 The school's child protection procedures will be adhered to. - 5.3 From a child protection perspective it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
-In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice.as a general rule, staff should expect not to have to have physical contact with intimate parts of a pupil's body (see 5.4) other than in extreme cases or where an individual health care plan acknowledges thee necessity and therefore protective measures are in place for both staff and pupil - 5.4 Where appropriate, children will be taught personal safety skills carefully matched to their level of development and understanding.
-Children will be encouraged to be independent as far as is possible.
-From the time of induction into school, it is carefully explained to parents how important independent skills are for their children for such events as toileting and cleaning, self care etc., as part of equipping their children to stay safe. - 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g. unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Safeguarding Lead (DSL) or Headteacher.
+- 5.3 From a child protection perspective it is acknowledged that intimate care involves risks for children and adults as it may involve staff touching private parts of a pupil's body.
+In this school best practice will be promoted and all adults (including those who are involved in intimate care and others in the vicinity) will be encouraged to be vigilant at all times, to seek advice where relevant and take account of safer working practice.as a general rule, staff should expect not to have to have physical contact with intimate parts of a pupil's body (see 5.4) other than in extreme cases or where an individual health care plan acknowledges thee necessity and therefore protective measures are in place for both staff and pupil - 5.4 Where appropriate, pupils will be taught personal safety skills carefully matched to their level of development and understanding.
+Pupils will be encouraged to be independent as far as is possible.
+From the time of induction into school, it is carefully explained to parents how important independent skills are for their children for such events as toileting and cleaning, self care etc., as part of equipping their children to stay safe. - 5.5 If a member of staff has any concerns about physical changes in a pupil's presentation, e.g. unexplained marks, bruises, etc s/he will immediately report concerns to the Designated Safeguarding Lead (DSL) or Co-Headteachers.
 A clear written record of the concern will be completed and a referral made to Children's Services Social Care if appropriate, in accordance with the school's child protection procedures.
-Parents/carers will be asked for their consent or informed that a referral is necessary prior to it being made but this should only be done where such discussion and agreement-seeking will not place the child at increased risk of suffering significant harm. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported as soon as possible to the Designated Senior Person for Child Protection or Headteacher.
-The matter will be investigated at an appropriate level (usually the Headteacher) and outcomes recorded.
+Parents/carers will be asked for their consent or informed that a referral is necessary prior to it being made but this should only be done where such discussion and agreement-seeking will not place the child at increased risk of suffering significant harm. - 5.6 If a pupil becomes unusually distressed or very unhappy about being cared for by a particular member of staff, this should be reported as soon as possible to the Designated Senior Person for Child Protection or Co-Headteachers.
+The matter will be investigated at an appropriate level (usually the Co-Headteachers) and outcomes recorded.
 Parents/carers will be contacted as soon as possible in order to reach a resolution.
 Staffing schedules will be altered until the issue/s is/are resolved so that the child's needs remain paramount.
-Further advice will be taken from outside agencies if necessary.

-- 5.7 If a pupil, or any other person, makes an allegation against an adult working at the school this should be reported to the Headteacher (or to the Chair of Governors if the concern is about the Headteacher) who will consult the Local Authority Designated Officer in accordance with the school's policy: Dealing with Allegations of Abuse against Members of Staff and Volunteers.
-It should not be discussed with any other members of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the Headteacher or to the Chair of Governors, in accordance with the child protection procedures and 'whistle-blowing' policy.
+Further advice will be taken from outside agencies if necessary. - 5.7 If a pupil, or any other person, makes an allegation against an adult working at the school this should be reported to the Co-Headteachers (or to the Chair of Governors if the concern is about the Co-Headteachers) who will consult the Local Authority Designated Officer in accordance with the school's policy: Dealing with Allegations of Abuse against Members of Staff and Volunteers.
+It should not be discussed with any other members of staff or the member of staff the allegation relates to. - 5.8 Similarly, any adult who has concerns about the conduct of a colleague at the school or about any improper practice will report this to the Co-Headteachers or to the Chair of Governors, in accordance with the child protection procedures and Speaking Out policy.